Carmen María Gallardo Hernández: Multiculturalism

 Gallardo Hernandez's vision for the world is founded upon multilateralism.
 Throughout her career, she has engaged herself in various projects with the aim of the bringing together and enhancement of humanitarian values through education, culture and the exchange of knowledge.

 These engagements have very much been inspired by the dynamic transition of violence to a 'Culture of Peace' in her native El Salvador.
-Particularly, Gallardo Hernandez has a passionate interest in discovering new ways to involve youth and women in the peace building processes.
+Particularly, Gallardo Hernandez is interested in discovering new ways to involve youth and women in the peace building processes.
 She believes that it is not only crucial for sustainable peace but is invaluable for them to reach their personal goals and aspirations in life.

 New York (2004–2010)

 From 2004 to 2010 Gallardo Hernandez served as Ambassador and Permanent Representative of El Salvador to the United Nations in New York City.
 In doing so, she became El Salvador's very first female diplomat.

 During her tenure, she formalized El Salvador's registration as a Troop Contributor Country (TCC) and served as: